KyleKing/recipes/docs/pasta/microwave_cacio_e_pepe.md

 ## Notes

-- Vegetables Unleashed Jose Andreas, pg.
-102
+- The recipe is doubled
-- Note recipe is doubled.
-Can also be made by boiling pasta and adding the ingredients after
+- Can also be made by boiling pasta and adding the ingredients after